HarshAntil2004/Stock-Market-Prediction-model/README.md

 | RMSE | Square root of MSE, same units as price |
 | R²   | Proportion of variance explained (closer to 1 is better) |
 | MAPE | Average percentage error |

+## Notes on Screenshots

+The screenshots above were rendered directly from this project's own pipeline (`preprocessing.py`, `feature_engineering.py`, `model_training.py`) using simulated price data, then laid out to mirror the actual Streamlit tabs in `app.py`.
+Run `streamlit run app.py` yourself with a real symbol (e.g. AAPL) to see the live interactive version with real Yahoo Finance data.

 ## Known Limitations (worth discussing in your viva/report)